qmrg/qmrg.github.io/_posts/2022-02-15-RGS-IBG-call-for-pgr-sessions.md

 Convenors will be notified by Wednesday 2nd March 2022, so that they can begin organising and distributing their call for papers.
 Confirmed sessions will therefore be granted QMRG sponsorship.

 Session convenors will need to submit the necessary documents to the RGS by close of play Friday 25th March 2022.
-Details are available [here](https://www.rgs.org/research/annual-international-conference/call/guidance-for-session-organisers/)
+Details are available [here](https://www.rgs.org/research/annual-international-conference/call/guidance-for-session-organisers/).

-Please do forward this call for session to other Geography PGRs who may be interested in participating.